icgc-argo/platform-ui/.github/pull_request_template.md

     - spelling has been double checked
   - [ ] No design provided, screenshot of changes included in PR
   - [ ] No changes to UI
+- Back-end (select one):
+  - [ ] Back-end PRs merged, tested on develop, and linked in this PR
-- [ ] Feature is minimally responsive
+  - [ ] No back-end changes
-- [ ] Manual testing of UI feature
+- [ ] Manually tested changes
-- [ ] Add copyrights to new files
+- [ ] Added copyrights to new files
 - [ ] Connected ticket to PR